The full

 Why silence in meetings isn’t about courage or engagement, but about ancient instincts hardwired for hierarchy—and how leaders can design for real honesty.

-Why smart, motivated teams still stumble in execution — and how evolutionary wiring, Cognitive Biases, and organizational dynamics conspire to derail even the best-laid plans.
+Why smart, motivated teams still stumble in execution — and how evolutionary wiring, cognitive biases, and organizational dynamics conspire to derail even the best-laid plans.

 Performance reviews promise growth but often trigger stress and defensiveness.
 The reason lies in evolutionary mismatch—our brains treat feedback as threat, not opportunity.